microsoft/AirSim/docs/ros.md

 # How to use AirSim with Robot Operating System (ROS)

 AirSim and ROS can be integrated using C++ or Python.
 Some example ROS nodes are provided demonstrating how to publish data from AirSim as ROS topics.

 # Python

 ## Prerequisites

 These instructions are for Ubuntu 16.04, ROS Kinetic, UE4 4.18 or higher, and latest AirSim release.
-You should have these components installed and working before proceding.
+You should have these components installed and working before proceeding

 ## Setup